myanonapps/DownloaderForReddit/README.md

 # WARNING
 WARNING: This is not the "official" version of 'Downloader for Reddit'.
-This fork has been:
+This fork/branch has been:
 - upgraded to Python 3.12
 - upgraded to PyQt6
 - updated to work on linux